Right Arrow

 Measure phase: Continuous data collection replacing periodic sampling

-Historical data accessibility transforms measurement accuracy.
+Historical data accessibility refines measurement accuracy.
 Instead of estimating cycle times based on stopwatch studies, teams can analyze thousands of actual cycles to establish true baseline performance.
 Variations between operators, shifts, and product types become clearly visible, enabling more precise problem definition and goal setting.

 Analyze phase: Visual root cause analysis with AI-powered insights